isomerpages/govtech-stp/_start-here/Travelling to Singapore.md

 				<li style=" padding-left: 2.5px;line-height:1.35; font-size:16px;">Two doses of Novavax, Pfizer/BioNTech/COMIRNATY,<br> or Sinopharm vaccine, administered at least 17 days apart; OR</li>
 				<li style="padding-left: 2.5px;line-height:1.35; font-size:16px;">Two doses of Sinovac vaccine, administered 13 days apart; OR</li>
 				<li style="padding-left: 2.5px;line-height:1.35; font-size:16px;">Mixture of any two doses of vaccines listed in points a – d,<br>administered at least 17 days apart; OR</li>
-				<li style=" padding-left: 2.5px;line-height:1.35; font-size:16px;">Any of the vaccination combinations listed in points a – e<br>and subsequently recovered from COVID-19; OR</li>
+				<li style=" padding-left: 2.5px;line-height:1.35; font-size:16px;">Any of the vaccination combinations listed in <br>points a – e and subsequently recovered from COVID-19; OR</li>
-				<li style="padding-left: 2.5px; line-height:1.35; font-size:16px;">At least one dose any WHO EUL approved vaccines listed in <br>points b – d,taken at least 28 days after the first COVID-19 positive diagnosis, if traveller was not vaccinated before their first infection.</li>
+				<li style="padding-left: 2.5px; line-height:1.35; font-size:16px;">At least one dose any WHO EUL approved vaccines listed <br>in points b – d, taken at least 28 days after the first COVID-19 positive diagnosis, if traveller was not vaccinated before their first infection.</li>
 </ol>
 </td>
 		</tr>